BP (LON:BP) Given a GBX 625 Price Target at JPMorgan Chase & Co.

-JPMorgan Chase & Co. set a GBX 625 ($8.17) target price on BP (LON:BP) in a report published on Tuesday, Borsen Zeitung reports.
-The firm currently has a buy rating on the oil and gas exploration company’s stock.
+BP (LON:BP) has been assigned a GBX 625 ($8.17) price objective by research analysts at JPMorgan Chase & Co. in a note issued to investors on Wednesday, Borsen Zeitung reports.
+The firm presently has a “buy” rating on the oil and gas exploration company’s stock.
+JPMorgan Chase & Co.‘s price objective points to a potential upside of 23.32% from the stock’s current price.

-Several other analysts also recently issued reports on BP.
-Societe Generale lowered their price target on BP from GBX 650 ($8.49) to GBX 635 ($8.30) and set a buy rating for the company in a report on Thursday, May 2nd.
-Deutsche Bank reiterated a buy rating on shares of BP in a report on Friday, July 12th.
-Morgan Stanley reiterated an overweight rating and issued a GBX 620 ($8.10) price target on shares of BP in a report on Friday, July 12th.
-Barclays set a GBX 700 ($9.15) price target on BP and gave the company a buy rating in a report on Tuesday, April 30th.
-Finally, Jefferies Financial Group reiterated a hold rating on shares of BP in a report on Friday, July 12th.
-One equities research analyst has rated the stock with a hold rating, sixteen have given a buy rating and one has issued a strong buy rating to the stock.
-The company presently has a consensus rating of Buy and a consensus price target of GBX 652.94 ($8.53).
+BP has been the subject of a number of other research reports.
+Morgan Stanley reiterated an “overweight” rating and issued a GBX 620 ($8.10) price objective on shares of BP in a research report on Tuesday, July 30th.
+Barclays set a GBX 700 ($9.15) price objective on BP and gave the stock a “buy” rating in a research report on Tuesday, April 30th.
+Kepler Capital Markets set a GBX 680 ($8.89) price objective on BP and gave the stock a “buy” rating in a research report on Thursday, June 27th.
+UBS Group reiterated a “buy” rating and issued a GBX 600 ($7.84) price objective on shares of BP in a research report on Monday, July 29th.
+Finally, Royal Bank of Canada reiterated an “outperform” rating on shares of BP in a research report on Wednesday, July 31st.
+One analyst has rated the stock with a hold rating, sixteen have issued a buy rating and one has given a strong buy rating to the stock.
+The company has an average rating of “Buy” and an average target price of GBX 653.53 ($8.54).

 BP p.l.c. engages in energy business worldwide.
 It operates through three segments: Upstream, Downstream, and Rosneft.
 The Upstream segment is involved in the oil and natural gas exploration, field development, and production; midstream transportation, storage, and processing; and marketing and trading of liquefied natural gas (LNG), biogas, power and natural gas liquids (NGLs).